Installing Omarchy to an external USB device & troubleshooting boot issues

 sh: can't access tty; job control turned off

-The issue in this case was that the bootloader cannot locate or mount the encrypted root partition.
-I needed to do the following to fix the issue:
+The issue in this case was that the bootloader could not locate or mount the encrypted root partition.
+To fix the issue, I needed to:

-2. Update the Limine configuration so that future updates to the kernel/OS do not break the bootloader configuration
+- Update the Limine configuration so that future updates to the kernel/OS did not break the bootloader configuration

 Prerequisites